CC26-Capstone-Team/AI-Engineer/README.md

 ## 👨‍💻 Author

-Developed as part of an AI Engineering project for Job Title Prediction and Career Recommendation Systems.
+Developed as part of an AI Engineering for CarPathMu Job Title Prediction and Career Recommendation Systems.